Which STDs Are Tested for During a Pap Smear & Well-Woman’s Exam?

 A speculum exam is an exam performed using a speculum to get a visual of the vaginal canal.
 A speculum is a device that is used to keep the vagina open for inspection.
 This allows the doctor to observe the cervix, letting them see whether or not there are any abnormalities like warts, sores or discharge that is abnormal in color or texture.
-During a speculum examination, a Pap smear is often conducted to test for cervical cancer.
+During a speculum examination, a Pap smear is often performed to test for cervical cancer.

 Pap Smears: What They Are & Why They’re Done

 A Pap smear is a test done starting at age 21 in which small samples of tissue are scraped from the cervix, from near the cervix and from approximately a centimeter inside the cervix and are sent off to a lab for testing.
 Abnormalities like pre-cancerous or cancerous cells are looked for during a Pap test.
 Pap smears are not painful tests, although some women find that they feel pressure and slight discomfort.
 Light bleeding may occur following a Pap smear and is considered normal.

 HPV & Pap Smears

 There are hundreds of strains of the Human Papillomavirus (HPV), a sexually transmitted infection.
 Some strains of HPV are known to cause cervical cancer or oropharyngeal cancer, some strains of HPV can cause genital warts, and many strains cause no apparent signs or symptoms at all and are cleared by the immune system after two or three years.
 The Centers for Disease Control and Prevention (CDC) estimate that there are 14 million new HPV cases each year in the United States.